Keeping Chillies over winter

 Because the chillies will grow slowly, if at all, during their winter sojourn, they won’t need to be fertilised.

-Since the overwintered plants aren’t growing much, watering should be infrequent – do it just enough to keep the compost moist, but neither too dry nor too wet.
+Since the overwintered plants aren’t growing much, watering should be infrequent – do it just enough to keep the compost barely moist, but neither too dry nor too wet.
+Too much water will take a long time to dry out, which is not good for the roots.
 To prevent the water from dribbling all over the place, be sure to put a dish or plate under each of the pots.

 Aphids, aka greenflies, are the scourge of chillies, and many homes have a resident population hidden away in the nooks and crannies.
 They will eventually find their way to your plants, so be sure to check periodically for any infestation.
 At the first signs, wash or spray the plants to keep their numbers under control.
 If your house is like ours, you will need to clean up your plants every three or four weeks.